minio/docs/source/administration/object-management/object-versioning.rst

   .. code-block:: shell
      :class: copyable

-     mc version enable --excluded-prefixes ALIAS/BUCKET "prefix1, prefix2"
+     mc version enable --excluded-prefixes "prefix1, prefix2" ALIAS/BUCKET

   - Replace ``ALIAS`` with the :mc:`alias <mc alias>` of a configured MinIO deployment.

-  - Replace ``BUCKET`` with the :mc-cmd:`target bucket <mc version ALIAS>` you want to exclude :ref:`prefixes <minio-admin-concepts-organize-objects>` for.
+  - Replace ``BUCKET`` with the name of the :s3-docs:`bucket <UsingBucket.html>` you want to exclude :ref:`prefixes <minio-admin-concepts-organize-objects>` for.

 The list of :mc-cmd:`~mc version --excluded-prefixes` prefixes match all objects containing the specified strings in their prefix or name, similar to a regular expression of the form ``*prefix*``.
 To match objects by prefix only, use ``prefix/*``.

-For example, the following command excludes any objects containing ``abc`` or ``d3f`` in their prefix or name from versioning:
+For example, the following command excludes any objects containing ``_test`` or ``_temp`` in their prefix or name from versioning:

   .. code-block:: shell
      :class: copyable

-     mc version enable local/test-bucket --excluded-prefixes "abc, d3f"
+     mc version enable --excluded-prefixes "_test, _temp" local/my-bucket

 You can exclude up to 10 prefixes for each bucket.
 To add or remove prefixes, repeat the :mc-cmd:`mc version enable` command with an updated list.